ONT-Avocados/python-template/README.md

 Download the "python-template" zip folder and unzip it to any folder you create parallel with "boa" folder.

 Open "compile_contract.py", make sure there is nothing wrong with compiling it.
 Then you can run this py file.
-Accordingly, the corresponding avm file that is readable will be in the corresponded folder.
+Accordingly, the corresponding readable avm file will be in the corresponded folder.

 Copy your avm file into your "$GOPATH/src/github.com/ontio/ontology/*" (the folder containing your ontology and wallet).

 Start ontology node
 ```
-ontology --testmode
+ontology --testmode --gasprice=0
 ```

 Deploy smart contract in testmode.
 Here --code="your avm file"